peterbrittain/asciimatics/doc/source/intro.rst

 Asciimatics is a package to help people create simple ASCII animations on any platform.
 It is licensed under the Apache Software Foundation License 2.0.

-It originated from some work that I did on PiConga to create a retro text credits roll for the project.
-This worked so well, I re-used it for another project.
-At that point I felt it might be fun to share with others.

 Why?
 ----

 Why not?
 It brings a little joy to anyone who was programming in the 80s...
-Oh and it provides a single cross-platform Python class to do all the console function you could ask for, including:
+Oh and it provides a single cross-platform Python class to do all the low-level console function you could ask for, including:

 * Coloured/styled text - including 256 colour terminals
 * Cursor positioning